department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/products/login.gov/README.md

 * The integration of Login.gov with existing VA digital tools will be feasible
 * The adoption of Login.gov will result in improved security measures for VA digital tools
 * Sending targeted comms is effectively the same as organic migration
 * Organic adoption flows already exist.
-No new functionality would need to be released for the purpose of this experiment.
+No new functionality would need to be released for the purpose of this research.
 * Messaging will not mention urgency or sunsetting.
 Instead, we’ll rely on the value proposition: it’s more secure.
 * Messaging will be uniform across segments.
 * Depending on whether we want to test for IAL1 only, or full completion: We will be able to send participants down the path to get to IAL1 then stop (the flow won’t force them through identity verification/IAL2 automatically, and therefore won’t consider IAL1 incomplete/failure)